CtrlK

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks to cluster, categorize, or find similar documents, or when detecting duplicate or related content.'
+Add an explicit 'Use when...' clause naming natural triggers, e.g., 'Use when the user asks to cluster, group, or find similar documents, organize a document collection, or find duplicate or redundant documents.'

 DimensionReasoningScore